ahmadshabeeb/expensify-app/README.md

 	FIREBASE_MESSAGING_SENDER_ID=

 ##### Set database for test
-A file with name .env.test should be created as follow:
+A file with name .env.test should be created at the root of the project containing a key-value pairs as follow

 	FIREBASE_API_KEY=
 	FIREBASE_AUTH_DOMAIN=